Achaeus (son of Seleucus I Nicator): Background

 Achaeus was of Greek and Sogdian descent.
 He had three siblings: one brother the Seleucid King Antiochus I Soter and two sisters: Apama and Laodice.
 Achaeus is sometimes called Achaeus the Elder, to distinguish him from his grandson the Seleucid General, Achaeus.

+Life

 He was a wealthy man and owned estates in Anatolia.
 Achaeus was a benefactor for those who assisted during the war against the Galatians.
 The Seleucid military campaign against the Galatians took place between 269-267 BC, during the reign of Antiochus I. Those who had assisted Antiochus I and Achaeus were taken prisoner and Achaeus paid for their ransom to be released.
 Antiochus I won this military campaign.
 Those who had Achaeus as their benefactor inscribed their benefaction on a stone stele and placed it in the sanctuary of Zeus at Babakome and that of Apollo at Kiddioukome.
 The descendants of those who were saved by Achaeus for all time were granted a seat of honor at the public festivals and sacrificed an ox to Achaeus every year in the sanctuary of Zeus.

+Marriage and issue

 Achaeus married an unnamed Greek woman.
+Since all the Helenic Kings and notables who proclaimed themselves descendants of Alexander the Great were her descendants and every other ancestor of them was known, and all the Alexanders born into three lineages also stemmed from her, it was theorized by Christian Settipani that she was an unknown illegitimate daughter of his.
 From his wife, she had born him five children who were: